Atlas6174/loopstudios-landing-page-main/README.md

 from the first-section.

 Another thing I've learned, is how to iterate over an HTML collection.
-Use a simple "for/in" loop doesn't work, cause it iterate over others elements, besides the HTML tags; due to this situation, I had to find out how to iterate correctly.
-It the solution was simple:
+Use a simple "for/in" loop doesn't work, cause it iterates over others elements besides the HTML tags; due to this situation, I had to find out how to iterate correctly.
+The solution was simple:

 ```js